 A rare opportunity to see images of leading lights of the British theatre and film including Laurence Olivier, Sir Ian McKellan, Richard Burton and Vanessa Redgrave.
-Taken by the Hungarian photojournalist Michael Peto, the photographs, from the collection of Archive Services, will be on display in the Dalhousie Building, University of Dundee, until 26 June 2015.
+Taken by the Hungarian photojournalist Michael Peto, the photographs, from the collection of Archive Services, were on display in the Dalhousie Building, University of Dundee in the summer of 2015

 The University at War

-Running from 9 May - 20 June in the Tower Foyer this exhibition explores the effect of the First World War on the University and affiliated institutions.
-Using items and research from the University's archive and museum collections it looks at the impact of war on staff, students, and the City in which they lived.
-For more information see the news item on the right or visit http://www.dundee.ac.uk/museum/exhibitions/war/
+This exhibition in the Tower Foyer explored the effect of the First World War on the University and affiliated institutions.
+Using items and research from the University's archive and museum collections it looked at the impact of war on staff, students, and the City in which they lived.